MicrosoftDocs/SupportArticles-docs/Outlook/Client/contacts/cannot-expand-nested-contact-groups-unknown-shown.md

 ### Method 2

-1) Open the group, Select **Update now**.
-If there are members that cannot be found, outlook will prompt you to choose between the three below options
+1. Open the group and select **Update now**.
+If there are members that cannot be found, Outlook will prompt you to choose between the following three options:

   - Remove the lost members.
   - Try to repair the lost members and remove only those that cannot be resolved.